Nathanwoodburn/onchain-names-hackathon/wallets/firewallet.md

 [GitHub](https://github.com/Nathanwoodburn/firewalletbrowser)

 ## Objective:
-- Add support for Ledger signing
+- Add support for Ledger signing (difficult)
+- Create a plugin to add a feature or automatin to FireWallet (easy)